Leul-15/car-rental-system/README.md

 ### Authentication

 - Currently, there is no authentication required for the API endpoints.
-Future versions may include authentication mechanisms like JWT.
+Future versions may include authentication mechanisms like JWT

 ---